aptabase/aptabase-unity/README.md

 Based on the key, your `Host` will be selected.
 In the case of self-hosted versions a new `SelfHostURL` field will appear for input.

 App Version is automatically detected, but you can override it with the `AppVersion` field.
-You will need to provide a `AppBuildNumber` as it may vary across different platforms.
+You may want to provide an `AppBuildNumber` as it may vary across different platforms.
 This allows you to specify a platform-specific build number to ensure accurate version tracking and compatibility.

 Events are batched and sent every 60 seconds in production and 2 seconds in development by default.
 You can override these values with the `FlushInterval` field by inputting desired time in milliseconds.